University of Wisconsin—Madison, B.A. Harvard Law School, J.D.

 (with Beth Stephens)

 Bulletin of the Institute for War & Peace Reporting (Sept.
 1995)

 A Call to Action: Governmental Failure to Investigate and Prosecute Rape: A Violation of Women's Human Rights (Center for Constitutional Rights, in collaboration with the Lowenstein International Human Rights Clinic, revised Aug.
 1995) (draft position paper highlighting case of Naimat Farhat in the Kuwaiti courts) (editor)

 Memorandum Prepared by the International Women's Human Rights Clinic of CUNY Law School re: Gender Justice and the Constitution of the War Crimes Tribunal Pursuant to Security Council Resolution 808 (March 31, 1993) (submitted to the Secretary-General of the United Nations, The United Nations Commission of Experts, the United Nations Security Council, and the United Nations Office of Legal Counsel), reprinted in 2 An Insider's Guide to the International Criminal Tribunal for the Former Yugoslavia: A Documentary History and Analysis 399 (Virginia Morris & Michael P. Scharf, eds., Transnational Publishers, 1995), and in 5 Hastings Women's Law Journal 235 (1995)

-An Activist's Guide: Bringing International Human Rights Claims in the United States (Center for Constitutional Rights, 1992) (with Beth Stephens)
+An Activist's Guide: Bringing International Human Rights Claims in the United States (Center for Constitutional Rights, 1992)

 Attacks on Justice: The Harassment and Persecution of Judges and Lawyers, July 1989 - June 1990 (Reed Brody, ed., Centre for the Independence of Judges and Lawyers of the International Commission of Jurists, 1990) (asst. ed.)